The Edge Leadership Experience

 Who is involved?

-One hundred and fifty first-year students from all backgrounds will be selected for the program.
-We encourage applications from those who were involved in student organizations and leadership positions in high school and from students who have not had previous opportunities but want to make leadership a part of their college experience.
+150 first-year students from all backgrounds will be selected for the program.
+We encourage participation from students who were involved in student organizations and leadership positions in high school and from students who have not had previous opportunities but want to make leadership a part of their college experience.
 Upper-division students who are current student leaders serve as facilitators for the program.
 The Edge Leadership Experience is coordinated by Student Life.

 If accepted, you will be placed in a small group designed to enhance your campus connections.
 Small groups will participate in workshops, presentations, activities, and challenges that strengthen bonds and provide an engaging experience.

 - Team-Building activities